2014 Trinity Ridge Whitebark Pine Restoration Project

 Beaver Creek Yurt Installation Project

-Special use permit for the Idaho Department of Parks and Recreation to install and manage a twenty foot diameter backcountry yurt near Beaver Creek Summit.
-The yurt would be a tent like structure set on a wooden deck placed on concrete deck blocks.
+Issuance of a special use permit for the Idaho Department of Parks and Recreation (IDPR) to install a 20-foot diameter backcountry yurt near Beaver Creek Summit.

 Boiling Pine TSI Project

 Precommercial thin on approximately 2,000 acres of ponderosa pine plantations.
 Thinning activities would be hand-felling using chainsaws.

 The proponent would utilize a Skid Steer to extract sand and gravel and process it through a high banker (sluice box) to extract precious metals.
 This is a locatable minerals project regulated under 36 CFR 228A.

 The Proposed Action consists of planting conifers with hoedads on an estimated 8,376 acres that burned at a high or moderate intensity in 2007 where competing vegetation is expected and/or where no seed source is present.

 Clear Creek Integrated Project